Mike Belshe

 Academic History

-• He began his tech career as a Software Engineer at Hewlett Packard before joining Netscape in 1995, where he worked on the Netscape Enterprise server.
+• He began as a Software Engineer at Hewlett-Packard before joining Netscape in 1995, where he worked on the Netscape Enterprise Server during the early commercialization of the internet.

-• After leaving Netscape, he joined Good Technology before co-founding Lookout Software with Eric Hahn.
+• Following Netscape, he joined Good Technology and later co-founded Lookout Software alongside Eric Hahn.

-• He also helped found the CryptoCurrency Security Standard (CCSS), a security standard for cryptocurrencies embraced by Deloitte and PwC.
+• In the digital asset space, Belshe also helped found the CryptoCurrency Security Standard (CCSS), a widely adopted security framework for cryptocurrencies that has been embraced by global firms including Deloitte and PwC.

-• He co-founded Lookout Software—an email search company acquired by Microsoft—and has held management positions at several startups, including Netscape, Good Technology, and Critical Path.
+• Throughout his career, he has held senior technical and management roles at several influential technology companies, including Netscape, Good Technology, and Critical Path.